adamtongji/Enhancer_pred_supple/README.md

 Contains scripts to plot main and supplement figures.

 ### 2. Uniform pipeline
-Contains scripts to perform uniform pipelin(Fig. S1) on different algorithm.
+Contains scripts to perform uniform pipeline(Fig. S1) on different algorithm.

 ### 3. Processing code
 Contains other scripts to get count, length, consistency, PR-AUC and other metrics.